U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Roanoke College prepares students for their futures by providing a classic undergraduate liberal arts experience that is applied to modern issues.
 Roanoke is nationally recognized for its core curriculum.
 Unlike most colleges that require a series of introductory courses in various disciplines, all of Roanoke's core courses are topic based, and students see firsthand how fundamental concepts are applied to important issues.
 For example, instead of taking a generic "Introduction to Chemistry" course, students might choose "Chemistry and Crime," where they use forensic chemistry to solve crimes.
 Or, instead of "Statistics 101," students might choose "Statistics and the Weather" and discover how statistical analysis is used in weather forecasting.
-Firsthand learning is a cornerstone of academics at Roanoke.
-While every student experiences firsthand learning, more than 70 percent of Roanoke students study abroad, conduct internships or participate in research outside of the classroom.
-In fact, some student research is graduate-school-level in nature, and many students present their work at national academic conferences.
-Ask students to describe what makes Roanoke special and they'll invariably talk about the close relationships with their professors and peers.
+Real-world learning is a cornerstone of academics at Roanoke.
+While every student experiences real-world learning, more than 70 percent of Roanoke students study abroad, conduct internships or participate in research outside of the classroom.
+In fact, some student research is graduate-school-level in nature, and many undergraduates present their work at national academic conferences.
+Ask students to describe what makes Roanoke special and they'll invariably talk about the close relationships with their professors.
+The college prides itself on its ability to empower students to perform beyond their expectations.
 Nearly all professors practice what they teach and contribute to scholarly works in their academic areas.
 Because of this close-knit academic environment, students learn directly through the experiences of these experts.
-The type of mentoring relationship that many students have with their Roanoke professors leads them to excellent graduate school placement or directly into fulfilling careers.
-In fact, almost all seniors receive job offers or go on to graduate school within six months of graduation; and, approximately 50 percent of Roanoke alumni attend or complete graduate school within six years.
+The type of mentoring relationship that many students have with their Roanoke professors leads them to excellent graduate school placements or directly into fulfilling careers.
+In fact, almost all seniors receive job offers or go on to graduate school within six months of graduation, and approximately 40 to 50 percent of Roanoke alumni attend or complete graduate school within six years.
 Alumni have attended graduate schools such as the University of Virginia, Johns Hopkins, Duke, Columbia, University of Pennsylvania and Yale.
 Alumni have gone on to fascinating careers in science, medicine, television production, humanitarianism and government.
 Many have started their own businesses.
 Between the innovative core curriculum and strong majors, what's common among Roanoke graduates is that they know how to think creatively about solving the world's most pressing challenges.

 |School type||private, coed college|